denoland/manual/standard_library.md

 import { copy } from "https://deno.land/std/fs/copy.ts";
 ```

-instead, used a version of the std library which is immutable and will not
+instead, use a version of the std library which is immutable and will not
 change:

 ```typescript